diffblue/gitlab/doc/update/removals.md

 This feature was changed or removed in 15.0 as a [breaking change](https://docs.gitlab.com/ee/development/contributing/#breaking-changes).
 Before updating GitLab, review the details carefully to determine if you need to make any changes to your code, settings, or workflow.
+Check [15.0 specific changes](https://docs.gitlab.com/omnibus/update/gitlab_15_changes.html) for the [removed background uploads settings for object storage](https://docs.gitlab.com/omnibus/update/gitlab_15_changes.html#removed-background-uploads-settings-for-object-storage)

 To reduce the overall complexity and maintenance burden of GitLab's [object storage feature](https://docs.gitlab.com/ee/administration/object_storage.html), support for using `background_upload` has been removed in GitLab 15.0.